-Summary: Written and published April, 2017; this is the second article of a series discussing Christian discipleship.
+Summary: This article was written and published April 2017.
+This is the second article of a series discussing Christian discipleship.
 Christians have become sons of God through faith in Jesus Christ (Gal.
 3:26).
 In this new Christian relationship, God is their Father.
 Jesus came into the world to reveal God as Father of the believer.
 Christian discipleship involves the responsibilities that are consequent to this relationship – Christians are instructed to imitate their Father, who is in heaven.

 This article follows on the heels of the previous article about the relationship that precedes Christian discipleship.
 In that article we established the biblical principle that all responsibility flows out of whatever the existing relationship happens to be.
 One important realization which also would be helpful in this discussion is that Christian discipleship is distinct from Jewish discipleship.
 It may be difficult to clearly see this, so allow me to say it differently: the religion of Judaism is different and distinct from the religion of Christianity, so that their respective discipleship responsibilities will be different.
 And in reference to my preceding article, one clear reason for these differences is the biblical truth that Christianity is founded and based on a new and decidedly different relationship with God than that of Judaism.
 This realization is simply critical to any proper teaching or understanding of Christian discipleship – does the true Christian have a new relationship with God through Jesus Christ, especially in comparison with what Judaism, the law of Moses, provided the Jews?
 If the relationship is new and different, then the associated discipleship responsibilities will be new and different (i.e. John 13:34-35) – remembering, responsibility flows out from whatever the existing relationship happens to be.